 It is important that any data can be distributed in a scalable and properly authenticated but still reliable way.
 These services can take advantage of using Mles as a backbone service.
 In a simple use case several clients are connected directly to a public server on their chosen channel (see Fig. 2).

 Figure 2.
 Mles use case with directly connected clients

 Another common use case is with more servers, a public server and a peer server.
 Clients may connect either to the peer or to the public server directly (see Fig. 3).

 Figure 3.
 Mles use case with a peer

 Implementing a light client for Mles is straightforward as the client only needs to know which kind of data structure to use between other clients.
-However, with history information enabled, the client should expect duplication of already received messages in case of errors on the data path where Mles is run.
+However, with history information enabled, the client should expect the duplication of already received messages in case of errors on the data path where Mles is run.
 This should be taken into account while designing a client layer protocol.
 An easy way to identify retransmitted messages is to add a sequence number per user to the client layer protocol.
-Advanced clients could add this sequence number on 8 byte SipHash key-field, after the initial authentication is done.
+Advanced clients could add this sequence number on 8 bytes SipHash key-field, after the initial authentication is done.
 This sequence number can be then used to identify already received messages and ignore them when necessary.
-It is also good to notice, that even though Mles is run on TCP which provides reliable streamed data service, it does not protect from data loss in case of forwarding path failure.
+It is also good to notice, that even though Mles is run on TCP which provides reliable streaming data service, it does not protect from data loss in case of a forwarding path failure.
 A client should be able to resynchronize to history and able to resend lost messages in case such reliability is needed.